Gassandrid/ewan.my/content/Notes/Linear Algebra/Gram-Schmidt Process.md

 The new orthonormal basis $\hat{w}_i^n = \hat{y}_i^n$ is used as input for the next step, and $r_i^n = \|\vec{y}_i^n\|$ feeds into the running average for $\lambda_i$.

-This iterative re-orthogonalization prevents the numerical collapse that would otherwise occur as the most-expanding direction dominates all vectors.
+ iterative re-orthogonalization prevents the numerical collapse that would otherwise occur as the most-expanding direction dominates all vectors.